Introduction

 - On-device training (no PC needed)

-- Works with Arduino, Pi, micro:bit
+- Works with Arduino, Pi, and micro:bit

 - Excellent documentation